galacean/galacean.github.io/docs/cube.md

 Next, we start to use [TypeScript](https://www.typescriptlang.org/) to write engine code.
 If you are not too comfortable with TypeScript, you can run it with JavaScript, and you can also enjoy engine API prompts (by programming with IDEs such as [VSCode](https://code.visualstudio.com/)).

-Back to our programming, in order to achieve such a function, we need to introduce the following Oasis engine classes in our project:
+Back to our programming, in order to achieve such a function, we need to introduce the following Galacean Engine classes in our project:

 ```typescript
 import {